How to Read This Handbook

 Reading Paths by Role

-The audience is varied; the question is shared.
-When does an AI output deserve experimental attention?
-The shortest path through the handbook depends on your role.
+The audience is varied; the question is shared: when does an AI output deserve experimental attention?
+The shortest path depends on the reader’s role.

 Computational biologist